HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/digital_assets/configuration/configure_dam_friendlyUrl.md

     friendlyUrlContextRoot: "/assets"
 ```

-When the context root is set as `/assets` it will make the  Digital Asset Management assets accessible at `/assets/{collection name/unique id}/{asset name/unique id}`.
+When the context root is set as `/assets`, it will make the  DAM assets accessible at `/assets/{collection name/unique id}/{asset name/unique id}`.

 The following optional query parameters can be used with the friendly URLs: